-Analyze and improve: The point of going through a sample paper or attempting a mock test is to understand the level of preparation you have achieved and how much is still left to be thorough with.
-Do not be afraid to make mistakes, but ensure that you note these down and go through the related topics and chapters later.
-Analyze each and every aspect of your answers when practicing with the sample papers to try and see where you can improve.
+Analyze and improve: The point of going through a sample paper or attempting a mock test is to understand the level of preparation they have achieved and how much is still left to be thorough with.
+Candidates must analyze each and every aspect of the answers when practicing with the sample papers to try and see where they can improve.

 Don’t make the mistake of burning the midnight oil and putting efforts without planning it out.
 Work strategically, put yourself to test regularly and track your progress.
 A smart and systematic use of the NEET, AIIMS and JIPMER sample papers and mock tests is sure to yield benefits for candidates when they appear in these exams.
 All the best!

 MBBS/ BDS Admission through NEET - Careers360 presents here opening and closing ranks across all ...

 NEET 2020 Last Minute Preparation Tips - Check here for last minute preparation tips of NEET 2020...

 NEET aspirants must know the NEET exam day guidelines 2020 in order to be prepared for the entran...

 NEET sample papers 2020 - Use NEET 2020 sample papers for better preparations for exam.
 Download ...